steven-kamanga/Brain/README.md

 ## Overview

 AI Dev.
-Tools is an AI-powered mobile application that provides solutions for developers such as ChatGPT and Phin AI.
+Tools is an AI-powered mobile application that provides solutions for developers such as ChatGPT and Phind AI.
 The app is built using the Flutter framework and uses the following plugins:

 - flutter_inappwebview: ^5.3.2
 - flutter_user_agentx: ^1.2.4